 If you added an unsubscribe module to a template, SG Widget makes it really easy to control what is displayed on the preferences page.
 In the Unsubscribe Settings section of your widget, just check the groups you want to be displayed.
 These will be passed to Sendgrid in an API call when someone subscribes to your list.

 When a user clicks the Preferences link in an email they will see a Sendgrid hosted page like this:

 How to reduce unsubscribes

-While it is important to have a clean unsubscribe process, it would be great if it wasn’t used all that much by your users as nobody wants to see a subscriber leaving their list.
+While it is important to have a clean unsubscribe process, it would be great if it wasn’t used all that much by your users as nobody wants to see a subscriber leaving their list after you've successfully collected the email.
 Here are a few proven methods to reduce your unsubscribe rate: .